Given the Right Conditions

 When things stop working

 Sometimes, though, the mother plant doesn't have enough left to survive.
-And watching something you've tended to reach its end can be really painful.
+And watching something you've tended to reach its end can be quite sad.
 But then you realize that the spirit of it carries on in the clippings.
 Sometimes we too need a completely fresh start.
 And when that happens, our past doesn't disappear but it becomes the roots beneath us, the foundation from which something new can grow.
 We only need to be willing to nurture the change.

 Our past doesn't disappear - rather, it becomes the roots beneath us, the foundation from which something new can grow.